ben-arnao/StoRM/README.md

 # StoRM (Stochastic Random Mutator)
-A hyperparameter tuner for high-dimensional, categorically-parametered, intractable optimization problems (Neural Network)
+A hyperparameter tuner for high-dimensional, categorically-parametered, intractable optimization problems (Ex.
+Neural Network)

 # Motivations of this tuner